Erin McNamee - Singer : Guitarist : Music Teacher

 photo by Nina Ruchirat

+Erin graduated Suma Cum Laude from Cornish with a Music degree.
+After finishing college, Erin spent some time traveling in Ireland and Scotland from 2003-2005.
 Returning from travels abroad, Erin started her voice teaching practice in Seattle with her vocal studio "Siren Studios" in 2003.
 Her first teaching studio room was a 10 x 10 mirrored closet with a vintage piano and an armchair in a friend's apartment on Capitol Hill.
 From there, Siren Studios moved to Fremont neighborhood to a converted one-car garage apartment where Erin says her teaching career really began.

 In 2006, Erin met local Seattle recording engineer, Garey Shelton, and started recording her debut independent release, "Whores and Fishermen."
 She finished the 14 song album for release in September 2010.
 In her 8+ years working with Garey and recording with him as engineer and co-producer, so many wonderful Seattle musicians have played on her albums.
 She released a 2nd album "A Beer With St. Peter, A Night with St. Nick," in 2012, A very sweet tribute to her late Grandma Marie.
 She continues to record and network with Garey and other local musicians regularly.

 She has started helping her students to access professional recording at Garey Shelton Productions, and has been working as producer on several projects.
 She is currently working on her 3rd studio album with Garey, and her favorite music friends.